-By the age of 70, one in five Americans will develop skin cancer.
-It’s the most common form of cancer overall, affecting more than 3 million individuals each year in the United States alone.
-Whether you’re dealing with melanoma or one of the more common forms of the disease, identifying skin cancer and receiving a positive diagnosis can be a frightening experience.
+By the age of 70, one in five Americans is likely to develop skin cancer — and that risk increases with age.
+It’s the most common form of cancer in the United States overall, affecting more than 3 million individuals each year in the United States alone.
+Whether you’re dealing with melanoma or one of the more common forms of the disease, being diagnosed with skin cancer can be a frightening experience.

-For many, one question is the first to spring to mind: What is the skin cancer survival rate?
-Depending on the type of skin cancer, the answer will vary—but early detection will generally ensure a five-year survival rate of 95% or higher.
-Individuals who would like to get informed on the statistics associated with skin cancer survival rates can learn more with GentleCure today.
+For many, one question is the first to spring to mind: What is the survival rate for skin cancer?
+The answer varies, but early detection will generally ensure a five-year survival rate of over 98% for melanoma and 99%-100% for common skin cancers.
+Get informed on skin cancer statistics and survival rates with GentleCure.

 Melanoma Skin Cancer Survival Rate